 So, it’s clear that these elements are the nervous system of any good smart manufacturing solution.
 But where do they come from?
 You can’t just snap your fingers and have things like real-time data analysis or digitized issue resolution, right?

-Here’s the big secret: All these elements have one thing in common, and that’s a smart manufacturing platform.
+Here’s the big secret: All these elements have one thing in common, and that’s a connected workforce platform.

 This tool isn’t just about data capture and analytics — it actively helps improve efficiency, streamline production processes and support workers on the factory floor and beyond.
 That’s because a platform helps you deploy the right technology in the right places, enabling digital transformation in manufacturing (which is what really makes a factory smart).

 How to get started with smart factory solutions

 The good news about connected workforce platforms is that you can start using one right now, which means the first step toward a smart factory is well within reach.
 The only real challenge is deciding to get started.